The Key West Super Boat World Championship races are finally here… and Wake Effects is ready to hit the water!

 “Would I like to be doing the poker run?
 Of course, but racing is my focus this year,” Rahm said.
 “This will be my first time racing in Key West and I’d like to make the most of it and see if we can’t pull off the triple crown with the Florida, national and world championships.”

 “I’ve dreamed of racing in Key West and… it is finally going to happen,” he continued.
 “We’ve worked hard all season to get to this point and we’re going to enjoy the moment and try to have a good time.
 We want to win, no doubt about it, but the experience alone is going to be incredible.”
 Although he expects to be consumed with the raceboat on a daily basis between practice and three days of racing, Rahm said Wake Effects is still going to be a part of the poker run since Blake Kelly, the company’s sales manager, is planning to participate in the poker run and be on hand with the company’s fresh-off-the-production-floor MTI-V 42, which is powered by quad Mercury Racing Verado 400R engines, in poker run village.

-“Blake was with the MTI sales team at the Fort Lauderdale International Boat Show, and now he will be joining Tim Gallagher (MTI’s sales and marketing manager) in the new 340X catamaran for the poker run to Key West,” said Rahm, who did last year’s poker run in his canopied 52-foot MTI pleasure cat.
+“Blake was with the MTI sales team at the Fort Lauderdale International Boat Show, and now he will be joining Tom Stuart (MTI’s Sales and Client Relations) in the new 340X catamaran for the poker run to Key West,” said Rahm, who did last year’s poker run in his canopied 52-foot MTI pleasure cat.
 “He’ll be hanging out in the poker run village area with our new 42-foot luxury performance center console and he’ll be assisting the rest of Wake Effects race crew when he can.”